onemorebruh/megara/README.md

 - [ ] crashes when give uncorrect user's data when login
 - [ ] writes error in /newFile POST but haven't been crashed
+- [x] duplicates file in database when saves file